dillonredding/dillonredding.github.io/_posts/2021-08-01-the-empty-search-result-anti-pattern.md

 ---
-summary: Use the correct status code when searching for things in your API
+excerpt: Use the correct status code when searching for things in your API
-published_on: 2021-08-01
 ---

 # The Empty Search Result Anti-Pattern